tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-19-e2eAngularJSTests_protractorBasicSetUp.md

 Protractor will be installed on your machine and ready to be run using the  _`protractor <config_file_path>`_  command.
 Protractor's config file, guides protractor on how to execute tests and how it should be run.
 There are several parameter options to run protractor with, e.g.
-`baseUrl`: to provide URL dynamically at the run-time `suite`: to run few of the tests files
-All these options can be explored using the command, `protractor --help`
+`--baseUrl`: to provide URL dynamically at the run-time `--specs`:  Comma-separated list of files to test `--exclude`:  Comma-separated list of files to exclude All these options can be explored using the command, `protractor --help`

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MDY4NTk2NSwtMTUwMzQ4NjAyOSwtMj
-k1MTY1Njk2LC0xNTAzNDg2MDI5LDczMDk5ODExNiw1ODM2MDYx
-MzddfQ==
+eyJoaXN0b3J5IjpbLTEwODIwNTkyMTcsLTE1MDM0ODYwMjksLT
+I5NTE2NTY5NiwtMTUwMzQ4NjAyOSw3MzA5OTgxMTYsNTgzNjA2
+MTM3XX0=
 -->